 What Makes You a Good Divorce Attorney?
 My undergraduate training is in philosophy and physics.
 Which is basically logic.
 So, I feel my logic skills keep me out of the emotional fights you can get caught up in with opposing attorneys.
 These quarrels rarely benefit the client and prolong the case.
 Divorce is 80% emotion and 20% logic.
 Courts only care about the logic.
 If I get caught up in the emotion, I never see the logic.

-Hobby?
+Do you have any hobbies?
 Ballroom dancing, and hiking.

-Favorite dances?
+You are a ballroom dancer.
+What are your favorite dances?
 Standard dances like the Foxtrot, Tango or Quickstep.